Practice Hub

 Where payment is delayed beyond the applicable date, the statutory framework refers to compound interest with monthly rests at three times the bank rate notified by the Reserve Bank.

-MSEFC Route
+MSEFC Process

 Supplier And Buyer Sides